Webhose/webzio-python/webhoseio/README.md

 ```

-For your convenience, the Response object is iterable, so you can loop over it
+For your convenience, the ouput object is iterable, so you can loop over it
-and get all the results.
-The iterator will create additional API requests to
+and get all the results of this batch (up to 100).
-fetch additional pages.

 ````python